ytbryan/emd/README.md

 ## Benefits
 1. Reuse markdown through out Rails and even Jekyll Projects
 1. Allow copywriters to be involved in building your rails content easily
-1. Markdown is simply the best syntax for writing content than HTML.
+1. Markdown is allow you to focus on the content instead of the structure.

 ## Example repo